baldrech/starter-hugo-academic/content/home/contribute.md

 weight: 40

 # Section title
-title: Get on board: how to contribute
+title: "Get on board: how to contribute"

 # Section subtitle
 subtitle: We are the ocean's stewards.